mslacken/clustduct/Usage.md

 ```
-For proper funactionality the necessay components of the *syslinux* package has to copied to the *tftpboot* dir
+For proper funactionality the necessary components of the *syslinux* package has to copied to the *tftpboot* dir
 ```
-cp /usr/share/syslinux/chain.c32 /usr/share/syslinux/menu.c32 /usr/share/syslinux/pxelinux.0 /usr/share/syslinux/reboot.c32 /srv/tftpboot/
+cp /usr/share/syslinux/chain.c32 /usr/share/syslinux/menu.c32 /usr/share/syslinux/pxelinux.0 \
+/usr/share/syslinux/reboot.c32 /srv/tftpboot/
 ```
 ### image/boot entries in genders
 Boot entries for the nodes will also be created from the genders database.
 Entries must have the following form